GlennOu66304/sublime-git-github-together/README.md

 ### Git could not push the content into the github
 With the Git:commit this step, you just need to type the commit content into the commit_edit file, then just close the file, do not save this file, and make sure that all the file in the fold do not select the"save" option,just let the command plate to handle it.
+[Git error: src refspec master does not match any error: failed to push some refs [duplicate]](https://stackoverflow.com/questions/12452042/git-error-src-refspec-master-does-not-match-any-error-failed-to-push-some-refs).
 ## Resource:
 [Sublime Text3 配置Git环境](https://segmentfault.com/a/1190000008761006).